JinkiJung/iil-docs/docs/model/iil.md

 ## for exception handling

-- `ConditionDto abortIf;` : The condition under which the task is aborted.
+- `Condition abortIf;` : The condition under which the task is aborted.